It was 11 PM on a Tuesday in Dubai, and I was watching a single-LLM pipeline hallucinate its way through a government compliance report.

 Agent Autonomy vs. Control#

-This is the question I get asked most at AI meetups in Dubai, and honestly — I don't think there's a clean answer yet.
+This is the question I get asked most at AI meetups in Dubai.
+I do not think there is a clean answer yet.

 More autonomy enables creative problem-solving.
-An agent that can decide how to research a topic — choosing between web search, database queries, or API calls based on the query — will often find better paths than one locked into a rigid sequence.
+An agent that can decide how to research a topic, choosing between web search, database queries, or API calls based on the query, will often find better paths than one locked into a rigid sequence.
 But more autonomy also means less predictability.
-And for government and enterprise clients in the UAE — the kind of clients I work with daily — unpredictability is not a feature.
-It's a liability.
+And for government and enterprise clients in the UAE, the kind of clients I work with daily, unpredictability is not a feature.
+It is a liability.

-So here's the framework I've landed on, at least for now:
+So here is the framework I have landed on, at least for now:

 Is this the perfect balance?
-No. I still lose sleep over edge cases where an agent's bounded autonomy wasn't bounded enough.
-But it's a starting point that has kept us out of trouble on production deployments — and in this domain, staying out of trouble matters more than being clever.
+No. I still lose sleep over edge cases where an agent's bounded autonomy was not bounded enough.
+But it is a starting point that has kept us out of trouble on production deployments.
+In this domain, staying out of trouble matters more than being clever.

 Agents fail.
 Networks timeout.
 APIs rate-limit.
 LLM providers have outages at the worst possible moment.
-If there's one thing building distributed systems for fifteen years has taught me, it's this: everything that can break will break, usually on a Thursday afternoon right before a client presentation.
+If there is one thing building distributed systems for fifteen years has taught me, it is this: everything that can break will break, usually on a Thursday afternoon right before a client presentation.

 Design for failure from day one: